 Candida Cell Wall Suppressor Review

 Kacper Postawski, the person behind this product is a criminal and the product is a scam.
 Their "clinical trial" has been made by a convicted and jailed fraudster and the customer testimonial video they put on YouTube is produced by one of those shady Internet marketing companies, offering their services on the "Make Money Online" part of the web.
 Those companies offer people money to record a fake review.
 In the nearly a decade we've been selling Lufenuron, we've hardly ever seen a review video, positive or negative.
 It's extremely rare that people bother with that.
 But CandidaCellWallSuppressor is bombarded by them!
 In reality, such fake video reviews are made by companies such as vustudios.com.
 Here you can see an example of their service.
 By using such unethical marketing tricks, the person behind the site can uphold a veneer of legitimacy.
 They must be making a bundle because their ads cost thousands of dollars a month.
 That Rense ad for example runs for around $1800,- a month.
 The shady character behind CandidaCellWallSuppressor can afford to pay top dollar for advertizing because his gullible customers are paying through the nose for pesticide grade Lufenuron:

-Our Lufenuron is made for us only, in a western production facility.
+Our Lufenuron is made for us only, in a pharmaceutical facility, not a pesticide factory.
 We ship from Europe.
 We pay very much more than the price for Chinese pesticide grade.
 Every batch of our Lufenuron is tested by a reputable, independent western lab such as Exova.
 We do not want Lufenuron getting a bad name due to the many unethical copycats out there.
 And we do not want to end up in a US prison.

 Candida Cleanser review: Same scam!